 Coronavirus (COVID-19) information

-Here are some answers to your questions relating to coronavirus (COVID-19).
+This page provides some answers to your questions relating to coronavirus (COVID-19) and Chevening.

 |If you are a current Chevening Scholar or Fellow in the UK, you can find dedicated advice here.
 For all other individuals, select from the following options for frequently asked questions relating to you.|